TomfromBerlin/zsh-cmd-time/README.md

 | ![Views](https://img.shields.io/endpoint?color=green&label=Views&logoColor=red&style=plastic&url=https%3A%2F%2Fhits.dwyl.com%2FTomfromBerlin%2Fzsh-cmd-time) | ![Unique Viewers](https://img.shields.io/endpoint?color=green&label=Unique%20Viewers&logoColor=pink&style=plastic&url=https%3A%2F%2Fhits.dwyl.com%2FTomfromBerlin%2Fzsh-cmd-time%3Fshow%3Dunique) |
 |-|-|

+## Introduction

+Actually, this is a fork of [zsh-command-time plugin](https://github.com/popstas/zsh-command-time) made by [Stanislav Popov](https://github.com/popstas), who honestly seems to be a much more talented developer than me.

-I created this fork because I want to have a display of the command execution time in my RPS1, but I don't want using frameworks like antigen or powerlevel9k/p10k, although they're good and sophisticated frameworks for the Z shell.
+I created this fork because I wanted to have a display of the command execution time in my RPS1, but I do not want to use frameworks like antigen or powerlevel9k/p10k, although they are good and sophisticated frameworks for the Z shell.

+After a while I thought it would be nice to have a display of fractions of seconds for short commands and I startet to search for a ready-to-use solution.
+I did not found any, so I created my own based on the [zsh-command-time plugin](https://github.com/popstas/zsh-command-time).

+When I was 53 commits ahead of [zsh-command-time plugin](https://github.com/popstas/zsh-command-time), the code between the two branches differed greatly and it would break [zsh-command-time plugin](https://github.com/popstas/zsh-command-time) if it were merged with my code.
+In addition, his repository no longer seems to be maintained, so I decided to decouple this repository from its origin and create a standalone repository.
+Nevertheless, popstas deserves most of the credits, because without his code, zsh-cmd-time would not exist at all.

 Two points distinguish this fork from the original.
 One is that the original is bash-compatible.
-Unfortunately, this is not possible with this configuration without bloating the code.
+Unfortunately, this is not possible with this repository without bloating the code.
 That is, this plugin runs only with the Z Shell without any problems.
 The orignal plugin, on the other hand, only displays whole seconds.
 This fork __can__ display fractions of seconds.
 It's up to you whether you want that or not.

 ## Installation